stacksjs/stacks/README.md

 # The Modern Monorepo

-Stacks help kick-start development of your next monorepo/component library, pre-configured with all the tools you need to get started.
-Including superpowers of interoperability.
+The Stacks framework helps kick-start development of your next monorepo/component library, pre-configured with all the tools you need to get started, including superpowers of interoperability.
+The smart way to build component libraries.

 ## 💡 Get Started